postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ### Changing workspace visibility

 The visibility setting for a workspace determines who can access it.
-You must be a [workspace Admin](#managing-workspace-roles) to change the visibility for a workspace.
+You must be a [Workspace Admin](#managing-workspace-roles) to change the visibility for a workspace.

 To change workspace visibility: